painted and dyed wood, oil on canvas, light, LED lights, artificial grass, mirror, leather rope

 The work you see here is from the series, Bloodlines, a creation myth I engendered as an ode to Gaia, the original Black Mother, creator of humankind.
 Despite the subject matter and narrative revolving around Africa, the first three installations of the series have paintings inspired by the Italian Renaissance: Genesis, inspired by Raphael’s Disputation of the Holy Sacrament; The First Judgement, inspired by Michaelangelo’s The Last Judgement in the Sistine Chapel; and Descension, inspired by Rosso Fiorentino’s Descent from the Cross.
 I did this to marry Italian tradition with my iconography and subject matter—the mother figure, acacia tree, and African continent—embedded in each piece.

-The First Judgement, 2020; acrylic on canvas, dyed wood, artificial grass, leather rope, assemblage
+acrylic on canvas, dyed wood, artificial grass, leather rope, assemblage

-Descension, 2020; painted and dyed wood, oil on canvas, light, LED lights, artificial grass, mirror, leather rope
+oil on canvas, artificial grass, leather rope

 Dario Mohr at his recent solo